 How New IRS Laws Could Affect a Small Business Like YoursSusan Letizia

-The Tax Cuts and Jobs Act
+The Tax Cuts and Jobs Act (TCJA)

-New Deductions, Taxes & Credits
+Deductions, Taxes & Credits

-Small Business Tax Reform and Your Business
+Small Business Tax Reform

-Here are other ways the Tax Cuts and Jobs Act (TCJA) can affect your business.
-Pay special attention to any laws that pertain to your industry and type of business, whether you’re a sole-proprietorship, C-corporation or LLC.
+Here are other ways the TCJA can affect your business.
+Ensure you pay attention to any tax laws that pertain to your industry and type of business, whether you are a sole-proprietor, C-Corporation, or LLC.

-Participation Exemption System for Foreign Income Tax
+Participation Exemptions for Foreign Income Tax

 Global Intangible Income

-Carried Interest Limitations
+Carried Interest Limits

 Net Operating Losses

-Deductions and Depreciation
+Deductions & Depreciation

-State and Local Income Tax (SALT)
+SALT – State & Local Income Tax

-Depreciating and Expensing
+Depreciating & Expensing

-The tax law changes make it so that businesses can expense more.
-Business owners can expense the cost of any section 179 property and then deduct it in the year the property is placed in service.
-The law increased the max deduction from $500,000 to $1 Million.
-The law also increased the phase-out threshold from $2 Million to $2.5 Million.
+The new tax laws make it so that businesses can add more expenses.
+Business owners can expense the cost of section 179 properties and can then deduct it in the year the property was placed in service.
+The law increased the maximum deduction from $500K to $1M.
+The law increased the phase-out threshold from $2M to $2.5M.

 100% Depreciation Deduction

-Recovery for Residential Rental Property
+Residential Rental Property

-For businesses that utilize passenger vehicles, there are now dollar limits on the depreciation deduction for the year the automobile is placed in service and for each succeeding year thereafter.
+If your business uses passenger vehicles, the new tax laws put dollar limits on the depreciation deduction for the year the vehicle is used in service and for each year thereafter.

-Sexual Harassment Settlement Payments
+Sexual Harassment Settlements

 Rehabilitation Tax Credit

-New Deductions for Passthrough Entities
+New Deductions for Pass-through Entities

-Industry Specific Tax Laws
+Tax Laws by Industry

-Other Important Tax Information to Note
+Important Tax Information